yliu-cs/IELTS/Speak/Speak Note.md

 				* be close to nature
 				* when I walk in the park
 					* be surrounded by a wide range of flowers and trees
-				* flowers were in full bloom and fragrance of the blossoms filled tha air
+				* flowers were in full bloom and fragrance of the blossoms filled the air
 				* it put me in a good mood
 			* cook
 				* packed a lot of food he made at home